fluxcd/website/templates/monthly-update.md

   handling.
 Just "git push", and get notified on Slack and [other chat systems](https://github.com/fluxcd/notification-controller/blob/main/docs/spec/v1beta1/provider.md).
-1. 👍 Users trust Flux: Flux is a CNCF Incubating project and was categorised as "Adopt" on the [CNCF CI/CD Tech Radar](https://radar.cncf.io/2020-06-continuous-delivery) (alongside Helm).
+1. 👍 Users trust Flux: Flux is a CNCF Graduated project and was categorised as "Adopt" on the [CNCF CI/CD Tech Radar](https://radar.cncf.io/2020-06-continuous-delivery) (alongside Helm).